thegrumpys/odop/docs/Help/DesignTypes/spring_oview.md

 intended for demonstration purposes only.
 They do not necessarily represent the current offering of any single manufacturer.

-NAMES
+**NAMES**
  ODOP:Spring contains many kinds of names.
 Menu item names are discussed individually in the later sections of the documentation.
-Names for independent variables, dependent variables, constants and constraints are discussed here and in the sections titled COMPRESSION SPRING NAMES and EXTENSION SPRING NAMES.
+Names for independent variables, dependent variables, constants and constraints are discussed in this section and in the specific sections on compression, extension and torsion springs.

  In general, the names are constructed for consistency and to have common prefixes.
 Names frequently have multiple words,